artem-streltsov/ucl-timetable-bot/README.md

 1. Use `/settings` to view your current notification settings
 2. Use `/set_daily_time` to set when you receive daily summaries
 3. Use `/set_weekly_time` to set when you receive weekly summaries
+4. Use `/set_reminder_offset` to set when you receive lecture reminders

 ## Time Zone Information